 Another story from Volcanoville tells of a wealthy Chinese store owner who ran a thriving general store.
 He sold out to another Chinese man and himself returned to China.
 For years he remained in his homeland before returning to Volcanoville.

 He claimed he returned to retrieve a cache of gold he’d hidden years earlier.
 A major fire had destroyed much of the town in 1879 which left the older former store owner with no landmarks to guide him to his treasure.
 He returned several times over the next several years looking for his lost cache but never found it.

 For years treasure hunters have sought to answer the question of the lost Chinese caches buried in and around Volcanoville.

 Volcanoville was founded as a small trading post in 1851 but grew into a large prospering Gold Rush town by 1855.
-Other industry in the area included a steam driven sawmill and tannery at Mt.
+Other industries in the area included a steam-driven sawmill and tannery at Mt.
 Gregory.
-Volcanoville became a voting prescient in 1854 and established it own Post Office in 1858.
+Volcanoville became a voting precinct in 1854 and established its own Post Office in 1858.

 Mining became prosperous here again during the 1880s and remained so through the 1890s supporting a 20-stamp mill.
 At that time the largest working quartz mine was the Josephine.
 As most of the town’s residents were employees of the Josephine Mine, in 1895 the Post Office changed the name of the town from Volcanoville to Josephine.
 The Josephine Post Office operated until discontinued in 1917.
 The town saw two devastating fires, the first in 1879 then again in 1907.
 All of the remaining original buildings to survive the 1879 fire were destroyed in the 1907 fire.
 A small community re-established itself here but the town never recovered.